Torkise/hyper/Frontend/readme.md

         baseURL: "/<name of the repo>"
       }

+## Local Serve
+To help in testing the project, some additional script have been added to the package.json file.

+If you want to test the project locally you can use the added command:

+      npm run generate-local

+This set the DEV environmnet variable.
+This is used in the nuxt.config.ts file to fix an issue with the local serving of the project.
+This is the new app field:

+      app: {
+        // Checking environment variable to decide root
+        baseURL: process.env.DEV? '' : '/Name-of-Repo'
+      }

+When the project is ready, you can use:

+      npx serve dist

+The command

+      npm run dev

+works properly even if the DEV environment variable hasn't been set.

 ## Deployment
 - When you want to generate the project for deployment use:

       npm run generate

-- If you want to test the project locally you can use:

-      npx serve dist

-  (The baseURL in the nuxt.config.ts file might not make this work properly.
-In this case you just have to comment the baseURL property)

-- When you want to deploy the generated project, use:
+- Then, to push the generated project, use:

       npm run deploy